majd-alaarg/Bioinformatic-Protocols-at-Kothary-Lab/README.md

-# Bioinformatic Protocols at Kothary Lab
+# Bioinformatics Protocols at Kothary Lab

 The following repository contains the protocols and logs of bioinformatics use in the Kothary Lab.
 Includes installation processes, pipeline configurations, test logs and outputs of all bioinformatic processes/experiments run.
 Main contents is RNASeq analysis, conducted on Graham Cluster from DRAC.